kevincdurand1/schwab-mcp/README.md

 # Schwab MCP Server

-A Model Context Protocol (MCP) server that provides comprehensive access to Schwab's trading and market data APIs through a secure OAuth 2.0 authentication flow.
-This server enables AI assistants like Claude to interact with Schwab accounts to retrieve market data, manage trading operations, and access account information.
+This MCP server enables AI assistants like Claude to retrieve and interact with your Schwab accounts and Schwab's market data.
+For example, you can ask Claude
+to:

+- "Show me my Schwab account balances"
+- "Get a quote for AAPL"
+- "What are today's market movers in the $SPX?"
+- "Show me the options chain for TSLA"
+- "Get my recent transactions from the last week"

+## Unofficial MCP Server

+This is an unofficial, community-developed TypeScript MCP server for Charles Schwab.
+It has not been approved, endorsed, or certified by Charles Schwab.
+It is provided as-is, and its functionality may be incomplete or unstable.
+Use at your own risk, especially when dealing with financial data or transactions.

 ## Overview